Passionately Pursuing Excellence to the Glory of God

 Just as J.S.
 Bach signed his compositions with “Soli Deo Gloria” (to the glory of God alone), the School of Music at Colorado Christian University remains committed to providing world-class preparation for a life of service to the Lord through the Arts - a complete integration of our Christian faith into every aspect of music study and the performing arts to the praise and glory of God.

-The School of Music at Colorado Christian University currently offers four emphases in Music – performance, education, worship arts, and sound recording technology; as well as 18 hours of coursework available in Theatre, including three main stage productions annually.
+The School of Music at Colorado Christian University currently offers five emphases in Music - performance, composition, music production and engineering, music education, and worship arts; as well as minors in Music, Theatre, and Music Theatre, including three main stage productions annually.

 Admission, Continuation, and Scholarships

 Along with being accepted by the University, students who desire to major or minor in music must complete a personal audition on their primary instrument or voice for the music faculty.
 This audition serves both for preliminary acceptance into the School of Music and for music scholarship consideration.
-Priority scholarship consideration is given to students auditioning before March 10 of each year.
-For formal acceptance to any music degree program, a Sophomore Review takes place at the end of the sophomore year.
+Priority scholarship consideration is given to students auditioning before March 1 of each year.
+For formal acceptance to any music degree program, a Mid-Degree Screening takes place at the end of the sophomore year.
 Students must meet the following requirements:

 - Completion of all lower-division courses specified for the major